BuvinJT/distbuilder/docs/QtCpp.md

 	QtCppConfig.CQtDeployerConfig

 Under most circumstances, you will only need to call `qmakeInit`.
-If you wish to customize that process or recieve additional specifications from an external source (e.g. QMake), you may use the other functions to emulate and custom define what the vanilla `qmakeInit` does for you.
+If you wish to customize that process or receive additional specifications from an external source (e.g. QMake), you may use the other functions to emulate and custom define what the vanilla `qmakeInit` does for you.